swiss-territorial-data-lab/proj-borderpoints/README.md

 python scripts/prepare_whole_tiles.py config/config_obj_detec.yaml
 ```

-_Warning_: for the script `prepare_whole_tiles.py`, it is necessary to comment and uncomment the proper lines depending if we work with the GT or the other plans.
+_Warning_: for the script `prepare_whole_tiles.py`, it is necessary to comment and uncomment the proper lines depending if we work with the GT plans or the other plans.